Mission Focused: How We Support Our Member CDFIs

 - We have awarded $1.03 million in AHEAD micro grants to our non-depository CDFI members for 30 economic development and pandemic-related relief and recovery initiatives.
 In 2020, our CDFI members are using AHEAD grants for programs aimed at supporting essential workers, expanding telehealth services for Native American communities, bringing back small business jobs, providing back-to-school clothes for low-income children, and other vital programs.

-- We are matching member charitable donations to organizations providing pandemic relief, up to $10,000 per member, and matching up to $25,000 per member for donations to wildfire and other disaster relief and resiliency efforts.
+- We have also matched member charitable donations to organizations providing pandemic relief, up to $10,000 per member, and matching up to $25,000 per member for donations to wildfire and other disaster relief and resiliency efforts.

 What our non-depository CDFI members say about FHLBank San Francisco membership

 “As a member of the Federal Home Loan Bank of San Francisco, we can now provide financing to underserved communities we weren’t able to support before.
 Access to Bank advances has allowed us to increase our loan amounts, expand our product offerings, and reduce the interest rates we charge our customers.”